 It sounds like an unenviable task from the Middle Ages, but yes, presidential food "tasters" do exist.
 The Secret Service doesn't speak openly about it, but a White House spokesman and one senator (just to name a few legit sources) have mentioned the role to the press.
 This has led to some awkward situations, such as a lunch meeting with Senate Republicans on Capitol Hill in 2013 where a taster-free Obama couldn't partake.

 "He looked longingly at [the food]," according to Maine Senator Susan Collins.

 Not even the Commander in Chief gets to pick what kind of smartphone to use.
 Obama - the first president to carry a smartphone - admitted in 2013 that he was not able to use the popular iPhone due to unspecified security concerns.
 He instead fought to use a heavily modified Blackberry while in office, his model of choice since before his first big win back in 2008.

-"They're going to pry it out of my hands," a worried Obama told CNBC at the time.
+"They're going to pry it out of my hands," Obama told CNBC at the time.